Building Colorado: Cities

 What do you need from the teacher?

-Building Colorado is fully facilitated by a Golden History Museum staff member, however teachers are encouraged to enjoy the game along with their students and assist in facilitation by acting as the “banker.”
-If available, the program will use the classroom projector and computer.
-Also, before the program begins, teachers should divide students into 10 equal groups of two to three students each.
+Building Colorado is fully facilitated by Golden History Museum staff members, however teachers are encouraged to enjoy the game along with their students and assist in facilitation.

 I learned that if you want to, you can change history.

 The in-class program offered by GHM has been a huge asset in meeting the common core standards of my Colorado history and economic curriculum.
 The students were engaged in the game immediately and didn’t even realize they were applying concepts they had learned during the instruction of the units!
 I especially appreciated the packet of information I received before the program that helped me prep the kids for vocabulary and more effective implementation of the program!Suzanne Scohy